DominikCLK/Demo-Bank-Project/README.md

 ## 💬 Note

-Here I am  present a tests for the Demo Bank online website.
+Here I am  presenting tests for the Demo Bank online website.
 To log in, enter any 8 characters of your ID and any 8 characters of your password.
 Do not provide real data!
 For example:

 ```
-user id: 11112222
+user id: <--- any 8-character id
-user password: anypassword
+user password: <--- any 8-character password
 ```

 ## 🛠 Technologies Used